 It is possible to validate your BPMN Model and BPSim Configuration.
-Clicking the Validate button in the configuration will validate the model and configuration; all errors and warnings will be reported in the System Output window.
+Click on the Validate button in the configuration to validate the model and configuration; all errors and warnings will be reported in the System Output window.

-Alternatively, you can select a root Package containing a BPMN model and BPSim Configuration, and then select the 'Design > Package > Manage > Validation > Validate Current Package' ribbon option.
+Alternatively, you can select a root Package containing a BPMN model and BPSim Configuration, and then select the 'Design > Model > Manage > Validate > Validate Current Package' ribbon option.